-The audited financial statements and related report of [], independent registered public accounting firm, are herein incorporated by reference from the Fund's annual report dated October 31, 2018.
-The Fund's annual report is available upon request, without charge, by calling the Fund toll free at 1-888-729-4266.
+The audited financial statements and related report of Ernst & Young LLP, independent registered public accounting firm, are herein incorporated by reference from the Fund's annual report dated October 31, 2018.
+The unaudited financial statements are herein incorporated by reference from the Fund's semi-annual report dated April 30, 2019.
+The Fund's annual and semi-annual reports are available upon request, without charge, by calling the Fund toll free at 1-888-729-4266.